j-white/jicmp2/README.md

 jicmp2
 ======

-jicmp2 provides a native ICMP interface for Java with support for both IPv4 and IPv6.
+jicmp2 provides a Java native interface for sending and receiving ICMPv4/v6 Echo Packets.

-It is a rewrite and successor of [jicmp](https://github.com/OpenNMS/jicmp).
+It is a rewrite and successor of [jicmp](https://github.com/OpenNMS/jicmp) (and [jicmp6](https://github.com/OpenNMS/jicmp6)).

 Building
 --------